 The best steam mop overall

 The added cleaning capability was thanks to the built-in easy scrubber, which flips down with your foot and adds an extra boost to the steam power.
 In our tests, it took only ten seconds to clean up dried-on food soils and the easy scrubber made a clear difference in the high traffic areas.
+(Which certainly beats scrubbing with a paper towel.)
 You can actually see the grime coming up as you clean, with a marked difference in the areas just steamed.

 Just plug it in, select your desired level of steam, and you’re good to go in 30 seconds.
 The easy scrubber and removable water tank put this steam mop ahead of the pack.